Using Tracy Profiler

 make

-Building the profile viewer
+Building the Tracy Viewer

 sudo apt install libglfw3-dev libfreetype-dev libcapstone-dev libdbus-1-dev